slightknack/slightknack.dev/content/blog/backing-crdt-store.md

 I hope what I've presented makes some sense, I just wanted to get my heads out of my head and onto proverbial paper.
 If you're interested in what becomes of this project, I've put a [GitHub repo up](https://github.com/slightknack/together/) that contains some preliminary work, and is where I plan to explore the idea further.

 Dear reader, you've reached the end!

+> TODO: Incorporate lamport timestamp as discussed with 02Keith